Chevrolet 150: History

 Body style choices were also limited to sedans, Handyman wagons (four-door in 1953–1954, two-door in 1955–1957) and (until 1955) the club coupe.
-The only body styles specific to the One-Fifty were decidedly fleet oriented — the sedan delivery (a 2-door wagon without rear windows and the rear seat removed) and the business sedan — a 2-door sedan with immobile rear windows and back seat removed.
+The only body styles specific to the One-Fifty were decidedly fleet oriented — the business sedan — a 2-door sedan with immobile rear windows and back seat removed.
 Powertrain choices were limited to manual transmissions and low output engines until 1954.
 In 1957, a full race-ready version was also available, commonly known as the "Black Widow" for its black-and-white paint color.
 It was equipped with 4-wheel heavy-duty brakes, 6-lug wheels and dual shock absorbers.

 First generation (1953–1954)

 1953–1954 models

 This was the first year for both the One-Fifty and Two-Ten.
 The two model years were essentially the same, except that the business coupe (short roof) became the Utility Sedan (with a 2-door sedan body) for 1954.
 The 150 came only with the base engine in 1953.
 The 150 came with a horn button, rather than the 210 and upscale Bel Air's horn ring.